IsteNITC-Website-2023/istetechquilla/content/posts/early-days-of-hackerrank.md

 _You can read more from Hari at_ [https://sp2hari.com/](https://sp2hari.com/ "https://sp2hari.com/")

-_To watch the full talk, click on:_
+_To watch the full talk, click on_ [https://youtu.be/4hEqbWOJghY](https://youtu.be/4hEqbWOJghY "https://youtu.be/4hEqbWOJghY")

 > _Sreelakshmi Ranjith & Raidha Anwar_